mckzstudios/creature-pals/README.md

 - **Dynamic Dialogues**: Engage with Minecraft creatures like never before, each with a unique character sheet.
 - **AI-Driven Chats**: Powered by ChatGPT, ensuring each conversation is fresh and engaging.
 - **Custom Behaviors**: Creatures can make decisions on their own and **Follow, Flee, Attack**, and more!
+- **Reactive Interactions**: Creatures automatically react to being damaged or receiving items from players.
 - **Friendship Status**: Track your relationships on a 7-point scale, from foes to friends.
+- **Custom UI Artwork**: Features beautiful hand-drawn icons for entities, expressive chat bubbles.
 - **Multi-Player Interaction**: Share the experience; conversations sync across server & players.
 - **Personalized Memory**: Creatures remember past interactions, making each chat more personal.
 - **Model Support**: Flexible backend, compatible with various GPT and open-sources LLM models.

-Looking to enrich your Minecraft journey with deep conversations and lasting alliances?
+Ready to deepen your Minecraft journey with meaningful conversations and enduring friendships?
 **Step into the world of CreatureChat 🗨 and spark your first conversation today!**

 ## Installation